aleph-fbk/aleph-fbk.github.io/_collaborations/ST.md

 # coming from "_layouts/page.html"
+selectedPublications: true        # Whether publications for the page are selected
+                                  # (if "true", show "Selected Publications" instead
+                                  # of "Related Publications" in the page)

+selectedProjects: true            # Whether projects for the page are selected
+                                  # (if "true", show "Main Projects" instead
+                                  # of "Related Projects" in the page)

 publications:                     # List of IDs of related publications
 #     - EVOTEID2023
 #     - POLSIM2023
     - SECRYPT2023